vladfeigin/openaiworkshop/0- Requirements/README.md

     $ deactivate

 ### Install all libraries in your virtual environment
- Open New Terminal in VsCode and run:
+ - Open New Terminal in VsCode and run:
     $ pip install -r requirements.txt

-### Optional.Create a sample Azure SQL DB with Adventureworks sample data.
+### Optional.
+Create a sample Azure SQL DB with Adventureworks sample data.
 * Insert your subscription ID in the file [createAll.ps1](./scripts/createAll.ps1) and save it.
     ```
     $SubscriptionId = "<your subscription here>"